f5devcentral/f5-xc-terraform-examples/workflow-guides/smsv2-ce/api-protection-on-azure-smsv2-ce.rst

 Conclusion
 --------------
-This guide demonstrated how to enable WAF on an SMSv2 CE site using the F5 Distributed Cloud console.
-You deployed the CE in Azure, set up a test ubuntu, and configured origin pools and load balancers.
-WAF was successfully applied and verified with test attacks.
-This setup also supports additional security services like API Security, Bot Defense, and DDoS protection, allowing for flexible and robust application protection.
+This guide demonstrated how to enable API Security on an SMSv2 CE site using the F5 Distributed Cloud console.
+You deployed the CE in Azure, set up a test Ubuntu VM, deployed an application in the VM, and configured origin pools and load balancers.
+API Protection was successfully applied and verified with tampered requests.
+Additionally, you enabled “API Discovery” to automatically detect and classify APIs in your environment, and verified its functionality.
+This setup also enhances protection against API-specific threats such as malicious payloads, unauthorized access, and abusive behavior, while integrating seamlessly with additional security features, when enabled, like WAF, Bot Defense, and DDoS protection, ensuring comprehensive and robust application security.